devopssteps/complete-60-days-devops-course/README.md

-## "DevOps in 60 Days: Full Course for Beginners to Pro!"
+# DevOps in 60 Days: Full Course for Beginners to Pro!

 ## 🔹 DevOps & Linux Basics
 | Day        | Topic                                                                             |